jlhonora/mspgcc-install/README.md

 You should be careful to watch for error messages.

 If everything goes well, I recommend you to add the msp430-gcc path to your environment path.
-For that, append the following line to your .bashrc:
+For that, append the following line to your `.bashrc`:

     PATH=$PATH:/usr/local/msp430/bin